Parvinder22ji/M_A_D-Mobile-Application-and-Development/Batch 2021-2025/2104545/Practical 4.md

 ## Practical 4.
 Android User Interface Design: To implement different type of layouts like relative, grid, linear and table.

-### A) Develop a program to implement constraint layout to display Hello World on screen.
+### A) Develop a program to implement constraint layout to display Hello World on screen

 ```xml
 <?xml version="1.0" encoding="utf-8"?>